Trot Nixon: Legacy

-In 1092 games over 12 seasons, Nixon posted a .274 batting average (995-for-3627) with 579 runs, 222 doubles, 28 triples, 137 home runs, 555 RBI, 30 stolen bases, 504 bases on balls, .364 on-base percentage and .464 slugging percentage.
-Defensively, he recorded a .983 fielding percentage primarily as a right fielder but also has played at center and left field.
+In 1,092 games over 12 seasons, Nixon posted a .274 batting average (995-for-3627) with 579 runs, 222 doubles, 28 triples, 137 home runs, 555 RBI, 30 stolen bases, 504 bases on balls, a .364 on-base percentage, and a .464 slugging percentage.
+Defensively, he recorded a .983 fielding percentage, primarily as a right fielder but also in center and left field.
 In 42 postseason games, he was productive, batting .283 (39-for-138) with 18 runs, 11 doubles, 6 home runs, 25 RBI and 14 walks.

 Nixon was often described as a "Dirt Dog", and nicknamed "the Dirt Dog" or the "original dirt dog".

 He was known for wearing a hat covered in dirt, as well as a dirty batting helmet.

-The area in Connecticut between Boston and New York City, has been referred to as the "Munson–Nixon line", a play on the Mason–Dixon line, after Nixon and former Yankee Thurman Munson.
+The area of Connecticut between Boston and New York City has been referred to as the "Munson–Nixon line", a play on the Mason–Dixon line, after Nixon and former Yankee Thurman Munson.
 Steve Rushin, who coined the term in a 2003 Sports Illustrated article, has pinpointed the line as running north of New Haven, south of Hartford, and along the width of central Connecticut.

 In 2010, Red Sox manager Terry Francona compared rookie Red Sox outfielder Ryan Kalish's intensity and aggressiveness to Nixon's.

 In October 2018, Nixon threw out the ceremonial first pitch of the American League Division Series to Dustin Pedroia, and collected donations outside of Fenway Park for Hurricane Florence victims.

 In 2020, Nixon was inducted into the North Carolina Sports Hall of Fame.
 He was inducted in the Red Sox Hall of Fame in May 2024.

 Personal life

 Nixon became an evangelical Christian in 1993.
 Nixon said he relied on his faith as a calming influence on the field.

 Nixon is married to his wife, Kathryn, with whom he has two sons, Chase (born September 11, 2001) and Luke (born October 1, 2004).
-He was flying back to Boston to be at Chase's birth when air traffic was halted due to the September 11 attacks on the United States.
+Luke was drafted by the San Francisco Giants in the fifth round of the 2026 Major League Baseball Draft.
+Nixon was flying back to Boston to be at Chase's birth when air traffic was halted due to the September 11 attacks on the United States.